igmalta/satellite_image_tiles_generator/README.md

-# satellite_image_tiles_generator
-Satellite image tile generator with band compression using Tasseled Cap
+## Satellite image tile generator with bands compression using Tasseled Cap

+## Description
+This project provides functions for downloading images from Google Earth Engine creating mosaic tiles with customizable width and height and getting a depth of 3 channels using Tasseled Cap compression.